An exact sequence and triviality of Bogomolov multiplier of groups: Introduction

-Now our purpose is to list all non-abelian groups $G$ of order $p^6, p>3$, having $\B_0(G)$ trivial.
-Groups of order up to $p^6$ had been classified by James \cite{James}.
+In Theorem \ref{Centralproduct} we provide some necessary and sufficient conditions for the central product of groups to have trivial Bogomolov multiplier.
+In Theorem \ref{Heisenberg} we show that the Bogomolov multiplier of every generalized discrete Heisenberg groups is trivial.
+Our final aim is to list all non-abelian groups $G$ of order $p^6$ for odd prime $p$, having $\B_0(G)$ trivial.
+Groups of order $p^6$ were classified by James \cite{James}.
 These groups are divided into isoclinism classes $\Phi_i, 1 \leq i \leq 43$.
 The isoclinism class $\Phi_1$ contains abelian groups and for finite abelian groups $G$, $\B_0(G)$ is trivial; see \cite{swan}.
 For groups $G$ of order $\leq p^4$, $\B_0(G)=0$; see \cite{bogomolov}.
-The groups of order $p^5$ having trivial Bogomolov multiplier has been classified in \cite{Mora1}.
-In \cite{chen}, Bogomolov multiplier of some groups of order $p^6$ has been studied and with the help of a computer calculation, it was conjectured that $\B_0(\Phi_{15})=\B_0(\Phi_{28})=\B_0(\Phi_{29})=0$.
-In the next result we confirm this conjecture and and provide a complete characterization of non-abelian groups of order $p^6, p$ prime, having trivial Bogomolov multiplier. \begin{thm} Let $G$ be a non-abelian group of order $p^6,$ $p>3$.
+The groups of order $p^5$ having trivial Bogomolov multiplier were found in \cite{Mora1}.
+In \cite{chen}, the Bogomolov multipliers of some groups of order $p^6$ were recently studied, and with the help of a computer calculation, it has been conjectured that $\B_0(\Phi_{15})=\B_0(\Phi_{28})=\B_0(\Phi_{29})=0$.
+In the next result we confirm this conjecture and provide a complete list of non-abelian groups of order $p^6$ for odd prime $p$, having a trivial Bogomolov multiplier. \begin{thm} Let $G$ be a non-abelian group of order $p^6,$ where $p$ is an odd prime.
 Then $\B_0(G)=0$ if and only if $G \in \Phi_j $ for $j \in \{2,3, \cdots, {43} \} \setminus \{{10}, {18},{20}, {21},{36}, {38}, {39}\}$. \end{thm} We prove this result in the last section.